XunzhaoYu/XunzhaoYu.github.io/_pages/about.md

 Focusing on the UKPlanning project led by
 <a href='https://sites.google.com/site/kulkaamrita/home'>Dr. Kulka, Amrita</a> (assistant professor) and
 <a href='https://nikhil-datta.com/'>Dr. Datta, Nikhil</a> (assistant professor).
+During my spare time, I collaborate with professors from top universities to conduct research on the mathematical theory underlying machine learning and optimization.
+In addition, I am interested in finance and am actively learning about quantitative research.

 My research interests are **Machine Learning** and **Optimization**, including:
 Deep Learning, Meta-Learning, Transfer Learning, Bayesian Optimization, Reinforcement Learning, Evolutionary Computation, Statistical Learning, Time Series Analysis, Stochastic Processes.

+[//]: # "I focused on the development of efficient Bayesian optimization methods for expensive single-/multi-/many-objective and constrained optimization problems.
+Specifically, I pioneer ordinal models for learning ordinal relations in the o"

 `B.Sc.` I obtained a B.Sc. at the Department of Computer Science & Technology, <a href='https://www.nju.edu.cn/en/'>Nanjing University</a>.
 -- During my undergraduate study, I joined the <a href='https://www.lamda.nju.edu.cn/MainPage.ashx'>Learning And Mining from DatA (LAMDA)</a> group,